Tronayy/Tronayy/README.md

 Hi, Assalamu Alaikum (May peace be upon you) I’m @Tronayy.
 My name is Usman and I'm from Islamabad, Pakistan.

-I am a Full-stack Web Developer as well as an Avionics Engineer.
+I am a **Full-stack Web Developer** as well as an **Avionics Engineer**.
 Coding is my personal interest and I love the fact that this field has no boundaries.
 I strive to learn more and more.

 ## Work and Education